 As guardians of displaced felines, our mission is to provide a safe haven for cats, thereby reducing the homeless population, the shelter euthanasia rates, and by filling a gap in the rescue community as a last resort sanctuary.

-Our group consist solely of volunteers who share the passion for helping homeless cats to find loving homes, compassionate care to unadoptable cats, and assisting feral colonies and support to their caretakers with food, shelter and medical needs.
+Our group consists solely of volunteers who share the passion for helping homeless cats to find loving homes, providing compassionate care to unadoptable cats, and assisting feral colonies and their caretakers with food, shelter and medical needs.

 Donate to Our Rescue Group...